-The language of most Local Memorandum of Understanding, (LMOU or Local Memo), has provisions on vacation scheduling guaranteeing employees certain rights to approved annual leave for their scheduled vacations.
+The language of most Local Memorandum of Understanding, (LMOU or Local Memo), has provisions on vacation scheduling guaranteeing the employee certain rights to approved annual leave for their scheduled vacations.
 Some LMOU's even provide for guaranteed incidental leave up to certain fixed percentages during the year.
 All requests for incidental annual leave other than those guaranteed under the Collective Bargaining Agreement, (CBA) must be approved or disapproved by the supervisor.
 Where no specific procedures are spelled out in the LMOU, the supervisor's decision may not be discriminatory and must be equitable, and considered on a case-by-case basis.

-- Grievant's PS Forms 3971 and 3972; - Grievant's PS Form 3971 denying the leave request; - PS Forms 3971 and/or 3792 of other employees granted leave; - Local Memorandum of Understanding (LMOU or Local Memo); - Vacation calendar or leave book: - Seniority List; - Names of employees granted annual leave with less seniority than the grievant; - Time cards and clock rings of employees working on that date; - Work schedule and other employees' PS Forms 3971s for the day in question; - Steward's notes from the interview with the supervisor; - Grievant's statement and a copy of his/her annual leave balance; - Witness statements or interviews; - Names of employees out on extended leave, if applicable; - Grievant's job description and/or skills; - List of PTF or PSE employees qualified and available to work; - The list of employees, waiting for available dates to become open on the leave calendar, if applicable, and - Steward's statement of the facts and contentions of the case.
+- Grievant's PS Forms 3971 and 3972. - Grievant's PS Form 3971 denying the leave request. - PS Forms 3971 and/or 3792 of other employees granted leave. - Local Memorandum of Understanding (LMOU or Local Memo). - Vacation calendar or leave book. - Seniority List. - Names of employees granted annual leave with less seniority than the grievant. - Time cards and clock rings of employees working on that date. - Work schedule and other employees' PS Forms 3971s for the day in question. - Steward's notes from the interview with the supervisor. - Grievant's statement and a copy of his/her annual leave balance. - Witness statements or interviews. - Names of employees out on extended leave, if applicable. - Grievant's job description and/or skills. - List of PTF or PSE employees qualified and available to work. - The list of employees, waiting for available dates to become open on the leave calendar, if applicable. - Steward's statement of the facts and contentions of the case.

 - 1. Where no language is in a Local Memorandum of Understanding, (LMOU or Local Memo), regarding annual leave, the language in the Collective Bargaining Agreement (CBA), Article 10, 3.D, Choice of Vacation Period, applies. - 2.
 Check the leave book to determine if the maximum numbers of employees, guaranteed leave by the LMOU, have been granted leave during the Choice Vacation Period.
 If the leave request was denied during the Non-Choice Vacation Period, determine if the LMOU provides for incidental leave. - 3.
-Also, the language of the Joint Contract Interpretation Manual (JCIM) Article 10.2.B requires that "Career employees will be given preference over non-career employees when scheduling annual leave.
+In addition, the language of the Joint Contract Interpretation Manual (JCIM)Article 10.2.B requires that "Career employees will be given preference over noncareer employees when scheduling annual leave.
 This preference will take into consideration that scheduling is done on a tour-by-tour basis and that employee skills are a determining factor in this decision."

-- That the leave requested by the grievant be granted, - That in the event that the grievance is resolved after the date of the requested leave, the employee shall be granted annual leave up to the amount of annual leave denied, which shall not be held against the leave quota, and - That based on Management's repeated failure to comply with the leave provisions, the employee shall be granted "other paid leave" in the amount of the annual leave denied.
+- That the leave requested by the grievant be granted. - That in the event that the grievance is resolved after the date of the requested leave, the employee shall be granted annual leave up to the amount of annual leave denied, which shall not be held against the leave quota. - That based on Management's repeated failure to comply with the leave provisions, the employee shall be granted "other paid leave" in the amount of the annual leave denied. - In the case of repeat offenses, the Union must be able to prove the repeated offenses have occurred, i.e., copies of prior grievance settlements.